tiangolo/docker-with-compose/README.md

 ## Description

-The main purpose of this image is to help in Continuous Integration environments that need the `docker` binary, the `docker-compose` binary and posibly require doing other things, like running Bash scripts.
+The main purpose of this image is to help in Continuous Integration environments that need the `docker` binary, the `docker-compose` binary, and possibly require doing other small things, like running shell scripts or notifying some API with `curl`.

-It includes both programs and allows to run arbitrary bash scripts (contrary to the official Docker Compose image).
+It includes both programs (`docker` and `docker-compose`) and allows to run arbitrary shell scripts (contrary to the official Docker Compose image).

 By not having to install `docker-compose` on top of a `docker:latest` image it can reduce the building time about 10 / 15 seconds in a cloud data center for each build.
 In environments in where the Internet connection is less good than a cloud provider, the time saved would be more.